Two die from injuries at rally to support Park Geun Hye

 - Posted 10 Mar 2017 14:16

-SEOUL: Two people have died from their injuries after participating in an outdoor rally on Friday (Mar 10) to protest the South Korean Constitutional Court's decision to dismiss Park Geun Hye as president.
+SEOUL: Two people have died from their injuries after participating in an outdoor rally on Friday (Mar 10) to protest the South Korean Constitutional Court's decision to remove Park Geun Hye as president.

 According to Yonhap news agency, a 72-year-old man was found bleeding from his head near the Constitutional Court in central Seoul at around 1pm.
 He was rushed to a nearby hospital but was pronounced dead there.